peppertech/HOL2017/beginners-start/README.md

 `ojet build`

->By default this will build a web application for you.
-This is what we will be working with for this HOL, however, if you had Cordova and the appropriate SDK installed for Android, iOS, or Windows, you could build a JET hybrid application by running the same command as above, with these additional options:
+>By default this will build a web application for you and add a /web folder to your project root.
+This is what you will be working with for this HOL, however, if you had Cordova and the appropriate SDK installed for Android, iOS, or Windows, you could build a JET hybrid application by running the same command as above, with these additional options:
 > `--hybrid --platform=android | ios | windows`

+**IMAGE 2**

 ### Editing the project
-Make all code edits in the /src folder.
+Make all code edits in the **/src folder**.
-If you make edits to any HTML, CSS, or JavaScript files while the ojet serve command is running, the change will automatically be pushed to the /web folder and the browser will refresh.
+If you make edits to any HTML, CSS, or JavaScript files while the `ojet serve` command is running, the changes will automatically be pushed to the /web folder and the browser will refresh.

 Adding or removing libraries from the project will require a rebuild.